Banner Image

 The Basics: Health Risks

-Drinking too much raises your risk for many health problems, including serious conditions that can lead to death.
+Drinking alcohol, especially drinking more than a moderate amount, raises your risk for many health problems — including serious conditions that can lead to death.
 Some examples of alcohol-related health problems include:

 • Alcohol use disorder